GENTA7740/PHP-Simple-Discord-Webhook/README.md

 Just Simple discord webhook

-Don't asking how to use it :)
+Don't ask how to use it :)

 Discord : GENTA7740#7740